magento/magento2/app/code/Magento/AdminAdobeIms/README.md

 curl -X GET "{domain}/rest/V1/products/24-MB01" -H "Authorization: Bearer AddAdobeImsAccessToken"

 ### Two-factor authentication.
-During CLI enablement of the module, the admin user is asked, whether 2FA is enabled for him on Adobe side.
+During CLI enablement of the module, the admin user is asked, whether 2FA is enabled for Organization in Adobe Admin Console.
 If the answer is yes, Magento TFA module (if it's present in the code base), should be disable.

 For this purpose the additional config value was added, this config value is read by Magento_TwoFactorAuth module.